Setting up a CI/CD Pipeline for React app using Github Actions (Including creation of infrastructure using AWS CDK)

 When PR is reviewed and approved, the changes are merged into master.
 This react application will be deployed to AWS S3 bucket that we've created earlier during infrastructure setup.

-When you notice the difference between pull_request workflow and deploy workflow is just deployment step.
+workflow is just deployment step.
 All other previous steps (checkout, install, test and build) will happen in this workflow as well.

 To deploy react app in AWS, github workflows should have permission to deploy in AWS.
-One of the option is to store AWS access key and AWS secret key is github secrets.
-But, generally, it is not recommended to store keys in long term.
+One of the option is to store AWS access key

 So, we're going to use Github OIDC connect.
 The idea is to configure AWS to accept Github as Identity provider and create a role.
 I've written a step by step guide on how to configure Github OIDC here.
 Please read that article.